johnjaysonlpz/docker-polyglot-lab/java-springboot/README.md

 ## Notes

 - This service intentionally has **minimal business logic** and **strong operational patterns**:
   - health/readiness probes
   - Micrometer + Prometheus metrics
-    - JSON structured logging
+  - JSON structured logging + request correlation (MDC)
+  - severity-based HTTP logs
+  - forward headers strategy for proxy correctness
   - graceful shutdown & Tomcat tuning
   - Docker best practices (multi-stage build, non-root, health check)
 - In the full `docker-polyglot-lab` project, there are equivalent services in:
-    - Go + Gin (`golang-gin-app`)
+    - Go + Gin (`/golang-gin `)
-    - Python + Django (`python-django-app`)
+    - Python + Django (`/python-django`)

 You can use this Spring Boot service as a template for new Java microservices with production-friendly defaults.